Mountain Biking in Auckland

 Arch Hill (Grade 2-5)

-This is the closest mountain biking trails to the CBD and are easy to ride to.
+This is the closest mountain biking trails to the CBD and is easy to ride to.
 By bike, take the Great North Road, turn right at Turangi Road then left onto Ivanhoe then straight on Tay Street to the park entrance.
 There are 3km of trails to enjoy of varying difficulties.

 Twin Streams Cycleway (west Auckland)

-This is good cycling destination if coming from Auckland city.
+This is a good cycling destination if coming from Auckland city.
 The cycleway follows two streams, Opanuku Stream and Oratia Stream.
 The trails provide a great insight into the Auckland communities with art and sculptures made from recycled materials, as well as Maori meeting grounds (marae) and views of the Waitakere Ranges.
 Both stream cycleways are shared, but wide enough to easily avoid walkers.

 To get to the tracks by bike take the Northwestern Cycleway to the end and join the shared path at Te Atatu Interchange or Henderson Creek Bridge and follow the path to the stream entrances.
 This initial section to the Twin Streams Cycleway is about 17km from the city centre.